reason-healthcare/reason-framework/packages/cpg-execution/documentaiton/questionnaire.md

       * If value is a complex data type, see [ElementDefinition Mappings](#mapping-elementdefinition-data-types-to-questionnaire-items) to process choice type
    * QuestionnaireItem.answerOption => if the element has a binding to a VS (how to handle example binding - set type to open-choice)

+  ### Use of featureExpression
+  If the featureExpression extension is present on the SD, the questionnaire-itemExtractionContext extension should be added to the top level item group.
+This is processed depending on the need to update or create a resource:
+    * If the feature was asserted, the extension should refernence the observation instantiated by the feature
+    * If the feature was inferred, the extension should be a code for the type of resource that will be created

-  If the featureExpression extension is present on the SD, an additional questionnaire item should be created for each property in the instantiated case feature resource.
+  An additional questionnaire item should be created for each property in the instantiated case feature resource.
 Each item should have the following properties from the case feature:
     * QuestionnaireItem.linkId => generate some unique id
     * QuestionnaireItem.required = true
     * QuestionnaireItem.initial => Set by the value of the case feature property